 The purpose of a typical data protection strategy is to allow an enterprise to identify sensitive pieces of data that are subject to regulatory controls, so the appropriate level of protective controls can be implemented.
-Most data protection strategies however, tend to focus only on
+Most data protection strategies however, tend to focus only on enterprise data that is managed by the organization's IT infrastructure and do not address external data.

 Why?
 There are several reasons, including the fact that most data protection strategies are designed to satisfy privacy-related compliance requirements and tend to exclude data that's relevant to online privacy law.
 Another reason is simply that most organizations lack a comprehensive list of data items that they own or process, including an inventory of intellectual property (IP).
 The absence of such an inventory prevents them from devising a holistic strategy.